YashDagade/cdbackend/API_ROUTES.md

 - **Processing**: Each stream is handled by a separate `VideoStreamProcessor` instance in background threads.
 - **Frame Extraction**: Uses `ffmpeg` for HLS streams or downloads static images for fallback sources.
 - **Detection**: Uses Together AI LLaMA Vision model.
 First classifies ('accident'/'safe'), then describes if an accident is found.
 - **Analysis Architecture**:
     - Each processor uses a queue with multiple worker threads to analyze frames without blocking.
     - Frames are fed into the analysis queue periodically (according to configured `analysis_fps`).
+    - Every classification result (`safe` or `accident`) is added to a broadcast queue.
-    - When an accident is detected, it's added to a broadcast queue for notification.
+    - When an accident is detected, the description is generated and added to the broadcast queue as a separate message.
-- **Timing**:
+- **Timing & Messages**:
-    - Video frames are streamed via `/ws/stream` at 30 FPS.
+    - Video frames are streamed via `/ws/stream` at ~30 FPS.
-    - Accident detection runs at the configured `analysis_fps` in the background.
+    - Classification runs at the configured `analysis_fps` in the background.
+    - Classification results (`classification_update`) are sent via `/ws/analyze` as they occur.
-    - Accident alerts are sent on `/ws/analyze` only when an accident is detected.
+    - Accident alerts (`accident_alert`), including description and frame, are sent via `/ws/analyze` only when an accident classification occurs.
 - **Logging**: General logs go to console.
 Detected accidents are logged with details to `logs/accidents.log`.